Sunsethue logo

 Over the last years of developing and operating Sunsethue, there was one question that came back again and again: “will you create a mobile app?”.
 Over the past year I focused my limited time towards improving the forecasts.
 Now that the V3 model of Sunsethue is almost finished, it is finally time for the long awaited Sunsethue mobile app.

-Launching in July 2026 on iOS and Android
+Launching soon on iOS and Android

 Sunsethue mobile app preview